 - 3. The principles outlined above apply to making statutory instruments.
-Detailed guidance on the making of statutory instruments following the announcement of a General Election is available on the website of the Office of Public Sector Information at www.opsi.gov.uk/si/si-practice.doc.
-Further guidance can be obtained from the Legislation and Publishing Services Team at legislation@nationalarchives.gsi.gov.uk. - 4.
-The general principle that Ministers should observe discretion in initiating any new action of a continuing or long-term character applies to the making of Commencement Orders, which during the election period should be exceptional.
+Departmental lawyers can advise in more detail, in conjunction with the Statutory Instrument Hub. - 4.
+The general principle that Ministers should observe discretion in initiating any new action of a continuing or long term character applies to the making of commencement orders, which during the election period should be exceptional.